How Much Compensation For A Pressure Sore Could I Claim?

 Providing evidence of these financial costs and losses could help support your chances of receiving special damages as part of your settlement.
 Evidence could include payslips, bank statements and invoices.

-Please contact a member of our team to find out how much compensation for pressure sores you may be eligible to claim.
+Please contact a member of our team to find out how much compensation you may be eligible to claim for a pressure sore.
 You can also continue reading this guide to see whether you may have a valid case.

 Can I Make A Pressure Sore Claim?